liangqing/syncrypto/README.rst

 Add rule for Synchronization
 ----------------------------

-If you want ignore files while synchronizing, you can add rule\:
+Sometimes, it is unnecessary to encrypt and sync some files (for example, some temporary files), if you want ignore these files, you can add rule\:

 .. code-block:: bash